Les Fradkin: The MGM years

 Fradkin moved over to MGM Records in August 1970 and signed a staff songwriter agreement with Leo Feist Music and a recording contract with the new MGM/Sunflower Records label headed up by songwriting legend Mack David and industry veteran Danny Kessler.
 Fradkin signed as the first artist for Sunflower Records under the name "Fearless Fradkin", and debuted his first solo single "Song of a Thousand Voices" which was produced by Randy Edelman.
 Given front-page coverage in Billboard Magazine and picked for the Top 40, "Song of a Thousand Voices" surfaced as a regional hit in September 1970.
 By October 1970, he co-produced, co-wrote, and sang another Sunflower regional hit single "Hippie Lady" under the pseudonym the Yummies.
 In early 1971, "Song of a Thousand Voices" was translated into French by Hubert Ithier and recorded by the French songstress Mireille Mathieu as "La Chansons Des Souvenirs" for her "Love Story" Extended Play single on the Philips label.
-It was also released as a 45RPM single.
+It was also released as a 45 rpm single.
 Both versions became substantial hits in France, Germany, Austria, Switzerland, and Israel.
 "Song of a Thousand Voices" has also been covered in a Spanish language hit version "Donde?" by Latin Pop star Roberto Jordan originally released on the RCA Victor label.